illuminatech/validation-composite/README.md

 Same sequences of the validation rules may repeat over the application many times.
 For example: you may have a set of restrictions related to the user's password, like it should be at least 8 symbols long, but shorter then 200 to fit the database field reserved for its storage.
-Your program may also allow user to upload an image to be his avatar, but in order to make it safe you should validate uploaded file mime type and size.
+Your program may also allow user to upload an image to be his avatar, but in order to make it safe, you should validate uploaded file mime type and size.
 Thus validation for the user profile form may looks like following:

 ```php